SamroodAli/study-buddy/README.md

 # Study Buddy
 An app to track your study sessions with the option to put them in collections for easy access later on.
-You can also create now create notes.
+You can also now create notes.
+This was my rails capstone for the bootcamp Microverse.
+This was my own first full fledged rails app After Micheal Hartl's Rails tutorial.
+It is completely responsive, scales well and elegant.
+The app was made to resemble a web app and the all components are fully customisable.
+Thanks.

 ## Deployment
 - Heroku Link: [Click here](https://cool-study-buddy.herokuapp.com/)